Health Encyclopedia

 • Passing a large amount of blood (dark or bright red) in the stool

-• Chest pain appears, worsens, or spreads to the back, neck, shoulder, or arm
+• Chest pain appears, gets worse, or spreads to the back, neck, shoulder, or arm

 • Fainting or loss of consciousness